ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/commands/batches/how-to-send-multiple-commands-using-a-batch.dotnet.markdown

-# Batches : How to send multiple commands using a batch?
+# Batches : How to Send Multiple Commands Using a Batch

 To send **multiple commands** in a **single request**, reducing the number of remote calls and allowing several operations to share **same transaction**, `BatchCommand` should be used.